- Standardization: Define tools, binaries, and configurations your AI agent needs at runtime.

 Example: Public ECR Image (runloop-dnd-image)

-For more information about Docker-in-Docker support and available images, see Running Docker on a Devbox.Advanced Usage: Custom Dockerfiles
+For more information about Docker-in-Docker support and available images, see Running Docker on a Devbox.Advanced Usage: Using Secrets in Blueprints

 For more complex environments, you can use a full Dockerfile as the basis for your Blueprint.
 This is useful when you need to install multiple tools or perform complex setup operations.-